Holidays in Sardinia

 5. Seada

-Put orange blossom honey or millefiori honey on top of the Seada.
+Before eating it, I suggest you put orange blossom honey or mixed-flower honey on the hot Seada.

 I suggest that you taste all the typical food (meat and fish) while on holiday in Sardinia